-When the British lowered the Union Jack in Victoria Harbour and China hoisted its flag at midnight on 1 July 1997, the crown colony was passed to the People’s Republic of China after more than 150 years.
-The reason for this restitution was the expiry of a lease agreement for large parts of the territory of Hong Kong.
-Following difficult negotiations between UK Prime Minister Margaret Thatcher and Chinese statesman Deng Xiaoping, China and the UK had signed a Joint Declaration determining the future status of the city in 1984.
+China had to cede Hong Kong to Great Britain after the First Opium War (1839 to 1842).
+A lease agreement concluded in 1898 for further parts of the Hong Kong territory was in force for 99 years.
+When the British lowered the Union Jack in Victoria Harbour at midnight on 1 July 1997, the entire crown colony was ultimately passed to the People’s Republic of China after more than 150 years.
+Following difficult negotiations between UK Prime Minister Margaret Thatcher and Chinese leader Deng Xiaoping, China and the UK signed a Joint Declaration determining the future status of the city in 1984.

-Hong Kong became part of the People’s Republic in 1997 on the basis of this Declaration.
-However, in line with the formula “one country, two systems”, Hong Kong, as a special administrative region, retained its free market economy, its own currency, its own legal system, its own laws, a political system with democratic elements and guaranteed civil liberties such as the freedom of expression, freedom of the press and freedom of assembly.
+Hong Kong became part of the People’s Republic of China in 1997 on the basis of this Declaration.
+However, in line with the formula “one country, two systems”, Hong Kong, as a special administrative region, retained its free market economy, its own currency, its own judiciary, its own laws, a political system with democratic elements and guaranteed civil liberties such as the freedom of expression, freedom of the press and freedom of assembly.

 There is a visible and monitored border with mainland China, which is primarily responsible for foreign and defence policy.
 The city is to retain this semi-autonomous special status for 50 years, i.e. until 2047.

-In the first decade since the handover, this arrangement functioned smoothly for the most part on both sides.
-After that, discontent particularly among young citizens of Hong Kong, began to grow.
-School pupils and students demanded greater participation, economic prospects and democratisation, an objective that was set out by the Hong Kong Basic Law.
-For instance, they called for the democratic election of the Head of Government.
-To date, this official has been appointed by an electoral body influenced by the Beijing central government.
+In the first decade after the handover, this arrangement functioned smoothly for the most part on both sides.
+However, above all Hong Kong’s younger generation demanded greater participation, economic prospects and democratisation, an objective that was set out by the Hong Kong Basic Law.
+For instance, they called for the democratic election of the Head of Government, who has not been determined directly via elections but by an electoral body to date.